José María Giménez

-José María Giménez de Vargas (/es/; (Note: In isolation, Vargas is pronounced /es/.) born 20 January 1995) is a Uruguayan professional footballer who plays as a centre-back for club Atlético Madrid and captains the Uruguay national team.
+José María Giménez de Vargas (/es/; (Note: In isolation, Vargas is pronounced /es/.) born 20 January 1995) is a Uruguayan professional footballer who plays as a centre-back for club Deportivo A Coruña, on loan from Atlético Madrid, and captains the Uruguay national team.

-After starting out his professional career with Danubio FC, Giménez moved to Spain, signing for Atlético Madrid ahead of the 2013–14 season.
-A solid, powerful and fast moving defender, Giménez settled quickly with the club, winning four major titles with the latter, including the La Liga title in his debut season.
+After starting out his professional career with Danubio FC, Giménez signed for Atlético Madrid, where he would spend over a decade and play more than 350 games.
+He won five major titles with the latter, including the La Liga title in 2013–14 and 2020–21, as well as the UEFA Europa League in 2017–18.

-At international level, Giménez made his Uruguay debut in 2013, and has since represented the nation at three FIFA World Cups and five editions of the Copa América.
+At international level, Giménez made his Uruguay debut in 2013, and has since represented the nation at four FIFA World Cups and five editions of the Copa América.

 Club career

 Danubio

 Born in Toledo, Giménez made his professional debut for Danubio F.C. in the Uruguayan Primera División on 17 November 2012 (when the manager was Juan Ramón Carrasco) against River Plate in which he started and played the full 90 minutes as Danubio lost the match 2–0.